RatkoR/laravel-crate.io/README.md

 ###Eloquent

-To use Eloquent with Crate.io, you'll need to use Crate Eloquent model.
+To use Eloquent you'll need to use Crate Eloquent model.

 ```php
 use RatkoR\Crate\Eloquent\Model AS Eloquent;